top of page

 Quadratus Femoris - Ischiofemoral Entrapment

-• Hip, groin, or thigh pain
+• Pain in the hip, groin, or thigh

 • Muscle weakness in the hip or thigh